 At its “What’s next for the Windows” event, Microsoft finally announced the next version of Windows — Windows 11.
 Although this had leaked online already, there’s plenty new and perhaps undiscovered that was divulged by Panos Panay and the team.
 Windows 11 is much cleaner, secure, more accessible, and promises to be better at performance and power efficiency.
 There’s also a newer Store, faster background updates, redesigned elements across the UI, and a lot more here.

-We have the Windows 11 Insider Preview installed on our systems.
+We have Windows 11 installed on our systems.
 So, the things mentioned hereon include both what we have experienced and what we have gathered through the official Windows 11 announcement.

 Windows 11: Everything you need to know

 - When will Windows 11 release?
 And is the Windows 11 upgrade free?

 - How to download and install Windows 11